Waxing Gibbous on

 True anomaly ∠155.3°

-8 days after point of apogee on 14 February 2002 at 22:22 in ♓ Pisces.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 4 days, until the Moon reaches the point of next perigee on 27 February 2002 at 19:47 in ♍ Virgo.
+8 days since point of apogee on 14 February 2002 at 22:22 in ♓ Pisces the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 4 days until the Moon reaches the point of next perigee on 27 February 2002 at 19:47 in ♍ Virgo.

 Moon after ascending node

-1 day after ascending node on 22 February 2002 at 06:26 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 11 days, until the lunar orbit crosses from North to South in descending node on 6 March 2002 at 16:19 in ♐ Sagittarius.
+1 day after ascending node on 22 February 2002 at 06:26 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from North to South in descending node on 6 March 2002 at 16:19 in ♐ Sagittarius.

 At 11:48 the Moon is meeting its standstill point to reach North declination of ∠24.418°.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-24.510° at the point of next standstill in ♑ Capricorn on 8 March 2002 at 01:59.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-24.510° at the point of next southern standstill in ♑ Capricorn on 8 March 2002 at 01:59.

 In 3 days on 27 February 2002 at 09:17 in ♍ Virgo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.